end2endzone/AnyRtttl/README.md

 AnyRtttl is different since it packs multiple RTTTL related features in a single library.
 It supports [blocking](https://en.wikipedia.org/wiki/Blocking_(computing)) & [non-blocking](http://en.wikipedia.org/wiki/Non-blocking_algorithm) API which makes it suitable to be used by more advanced algorithm.
 For instance, when using the non-blocking API, the melody can be stopped when a button is pressed.
 The library is also compatible with external Tone libraries and it supports highly compressed RTTTL binary formats.

-## Non-Blocking ##
+**Existing Non-Blocking code**

-Most of the code that can "play" a melody on internet are build the same way: sequential calls to `tone()` and `delay()` functions using hardcoded values.
+Most of the code that can play a melody on internet are build the same way: sequential calls to `tone()` and `delay()` functions using hardcoded values.
 This type of implementation might be good for robots but not for realtime application or projects that needs to monitor pins while the song is playing.

 With AnyRtttl non-blocking mode, your program can read/write IOs pins while playing and react on changes.
 Implementing a "stop" or "next song" push button is easy!

-## External Tone or Timer #0 libraries ##

-The AnyRtttl library is also flexible by allowing you to use the build-in arduino `tone()` and `noTone()` functions or an implementation from any external library which makes it compatible with any Tone library in the market.

-The library also supports custom `delay()` and `millis()` functions.
-If a project requires modification to the microcontroller's build-in Timer #0, the `millis()` function may be impacted and behave incorrectly.
-To maximize compatibility, one can supply a custom function which behaves like the original to prevent altering playback.

-## Binary RTTTL / Compatibility with custom RTTTL formats ##

-AnyRtttl can be configured for playing your custom format.
-AnyRtttl can use a custom function for decoding such a custom format.
-This allows the library to be compatible with any custom RTTTL formats that can be decoded as legacy RTTTL.

-For example, AnyRtttl library can be adapted to play RTTTL data which is stored as binary data instead of text.
-This is actually a custom implementation of the RTTTL format.
-Using this format, one can achieve storing an highly compressed RTTTL melody which saves memory.

-The [Play10Bits](examples/Play10Bits/Play10Bits.ino) and [Play16Bits](examples/Play10Bits/Play10Bits.ino) are examples for showing AnyRtttl's capability to adapt to custom formats.

-See [BinaryRTTTL.md](BinaryRTTTL.md) for a definition of this custom RTTTL format.